Family description for matrimony profile – Why it is important?

 Why we love this?
 There is an element of tragedy in this description.
 However, tragic events are bound to happen and luckily the extended family is around to help.
 This is comforting for the prospective bride/bride’s family.

-7. Girl whose brother had an inter-caste marriage
+7. A girl whose brother had an inter-caste marriage

 I belong to a Nattukottai Chettiar family from Karaikudi.